Free Franchising Advice UK

 Banks will be looking to see that your franchise will be able to manage the repayments and the terms of finance, on which they agree to lend you the money will reflect the amount borrowed, security provided and the strength of the overall business proposal.
 Whilst most lenders will always wish to see at least a 30% personal investment into the franchise there are other options to security to the balance funded by a bank loan including The Small Firms Loan Guarantee Scheme(SFLGS).
 The SFLGS is a DTI funded scheme run by the major banks and provides security for up to 70% of the loan amount, the bank taking a risk on the other 30%. their are many rules to comply with and to qualify for the scheme but your commercial bank manager will guide you through the entire process.

-Why use paid franchise consultants when buying or setting up a franchise?
+Why use franchise consultants when buying or setting up a franchise?

 Franchise consultants can help both potential franchisee’s and businesses franchise their business covering most aspects of franchise documentation and business planning.
-To find out more about franchise consultants uk click here
+Find out more about franchise consultants uk